nholtz/sanal-book/_build/notebooks/sdbeams/eq-demo-2.md

+That was the first set shown to be in equilibrium, above.

 On the other hand, if the hinge is 5m from the right support, here are the only forces that satisfy all 4 equilibrium equations:

 ![Soln 2](../../images/sdbeams/eq/eq-demo-2-04b.svg)

+And that was the second set shown to be in equilibrium, above.